jackellenberger/emojme/README.md

       --bust-cache             force a redownload of all cached info.
       --no-output              prevent writing of files.
       --verbose                log debug messages to console
+      --dry-run                if set to true, nothing will be uploaded or synced

   favorites                 get favorite emoji and personal emoji usage statistics
       -s, --subdomain <value>  slack subdomain.
 Can be specified multiple times, paired with respective token. (default: [])